oasis-tcs/osim/FAQ/value.md

 In this frame, we can articulate the individualized benefits which information model standardization brings to each role:

 * **Producer**: Streamlines integration into downstream workflows, reduces duplication, and broadens market reach.
+* **Evaluator**: Enables more effective assessment of components, enhancing trust and reducing overall risk.
-* **Evaluator**: Provides readily comparable information for decision-making, enhancing trust and reducing risk in procurement.
+    * **Chooser**: Provides readily comparable information for decision-making, enhancing trust and reducing risk in procurement.
     * **Observer**: Improves visibility, simplifies monitoring, enhances the ability to detect and respond to issues, and aids reasoning across heterogeneous supply chains and technology landscapes.
     * **Regulator**: Enables clear, enforceable frameworks that improve compliance and reduce ambiguities.
 * **Consumer**: Simplifies component selection and ensures compatibility.